 Join a group to the collaboration workspace

-- Sign in to the guest organization as a member with administrative privileges.
-Browse to Organization > Settings > Collaborations.
+- Log in to the guest organization as a member with administrative privileges.
+Browse to Organization > Edit Settings > Collaborations.

 - On the Collaborations page, find and select the table entry for the collaboration with the workspace to which you'll join a group.

-- If you create a group for the collaboration workspace, it will be a private group in which all group members can contribute content to the group.
+- If you create a new group for the collaboration workspace, it will be a private group where all group members can contribute content to the group.
 You can change the status and contribution settings after the group has been created if necessary.
-See Create groups for more information about these settings.
-When you a create a group for a workspace, you must specify tags for the group to proceed.
+See Create Groups for more information about these settings.
+When you a create a new group for a workspace, you must specify tags for the group to proceed.

 - If you choose to link an existing group, the drop-down menu will show a list of all of the groups in the portal, including private groups.

-- Choose how feature layers will be sent to the collaboration workspace:
+- Choose how hosted feature layers will be sent to the collaboration workspace:

-When choosing to send copies of feature layers, do the following:
+When choosing to send copies of hosted feature layer data:

-- Sync must be enabled on each participating item in the collaboration before sharing.
+- Sync must be enabled on each participating item in the collaboration.